Anti-Nephi-Lehies: Criticism

 A major theme and stated purpose of the Book of Mormon, is the conversion of the modern day Lamanite descendants to Christianity.
 The early adherents to the Latter Day Saint movement believed that all Native Americans were Lamanite descendants.
 There is agreement in academia that the characterization within the Book of Mormon of the Anti-Nephi-Lehies before and after their conversion is consistent with a eurocentric viewpoint of Native Americans endemic to 1820s New England.
 In line with prevailing views of Native Americans in the late 1820s, the Book of Mormon portrays Lamanites as, "wild and ferocious, and blood-thirsty people, full of idolatry and filthiness."
 After their conversion, the Anti-Nephi-Lehies reflect the eurocentric, or Nephite ideal: "they were brought to believe in the traditions of the Nephites ... they did lay down the weapons of their rebellion ... they began to be a very industrious people; yea, and they were friendly with the Nephites; therefore, they did open a correspondence with them, and the curse of God did no more follow them."

 The atheist Korihor is allowed to preach freely among the Nephites, because of Nephite laws protecting free expression.
-The decision by the Ammonites to bind Korihor is praised by the Mormon, the narrator, saying they "were more wise than many of the Nephites."
+The decision by the Ammonites to bind Korihor is praised by Mormon, the narrator, saying they "were more wise than many of the Nephites."
 Historian Dan Vogel sees this as a reflection of the 1820s political culture in the United States, an example of the Book of Mormon ideal of state-sponsored church, and showed misgivings that Joseph Smith had with tolerance for religious diversity, preferring instead a mixture of religious and political power.